wpeverest/everest-forms/readme.txt

 * Fix - Smart tag design issue on tinyMCE.
 * Fix - The result parameter for function `parse_str()` is missing.
 * Tweak - Hide preview suffix on customize preview.
+* Tweak - Change 'store' to 'site' in update notice.
 * Tweak - Correctly set webpack mode to minify builds.
 * Dev - New pre-commit hook for PHP, JS, CSS.